p229219/mall_customer-_segmentation/README.md

 ## Apporach:
 Understanding the data.

+Data analysis and EDA

+Visualization

+Building model and Training

 Perform elbow method to find optimal no. of clustering

-Training a model using unsupervised machine learning

 Plotting the cluster